Joseph Cimpaye: Political career

-Cimpaye became active in local politics and founded a short-lived political party called AMEHUTU in 1960.
+Cimpaye became active in local politics and founded a short-lived political party called AMEHUTU in May 1960.
 At the time, Ruanda-Urundi was transitioning towards independence in the near future.
 Jean-Paul Harroy, Resident-General of Ruanda-Urundi, created the offices of national commissioners under his supervision on 21 July and named Burundians to the posts to give them a chance to practise self-government.
 Shortly after their creation, the number of portfolios was expanded and Cimpaye was named Commissioner of Public Works.
 He left his laboratory position to assume the office.
 In March 1961 Cimpaye co-founded the Union of Popular Parties (Union des parties populaires, UPP), a cartel to stand against the more popular Union for National Progress (Union pour le Progrès national, UPRONA) under Prince Louis Rwagasore.
 The UPP fractured into three tendencies, and Cimpaye and Emmanuel Nigane led one of these groups in trying to reach an understanding with UPRONA.

 On 26 January 1961 the Belgian Governor-General of Ruanda-Urundi signed an ordinance creating an interim government in Urundi.
 The colonial administration selected Cimpaye to lead the government as Prime Minister of Urundi.
 In response to UN General Assembly resolution 1605, on 6 July the government was modified and enlarged to grant more representation to different political parties.
 Cimpaye served until September 1961.
 UPRONA won the country's first elections decisively that month and Rwagasore replaced Cimpaye as prime minister.